Prabhat-Singh05/Azure_DBT_pipeline/README.md

 ##### License
 This project is licensed under the MIT License, allowing for free usage, modification, and distribution.

 Thank you for exploring the Setup and End-to-End Data Engineering project with Apache Spark, Azure Databricks, and DBT.
-We hope this project serves as a valuable resource for your data engineering endeavors on the Azure cloud platform.
+I hope this project serves as a valuable resource for your data engineering endeavors on the Azure cloud platform.
 Happy engineering! 🚀